Karl Jaspers Forum, Target Article 16, 16 March 1999

 cannot arbitrarily decide whether to trust binary logic

-or not this is determined by a number of objective
+or not; this is determined by a number of objective

 cultural processes.
 Eventually, inconsistency itself

-has to possess internal consistency.
+is to exhibit an internal consistency.

 Deliberate deviation from the culturally established